Nematode use in

 Are you an organic berry grower or do you want to apply optimal resistance management as an integrated farm and minimize residues in your fruit?
 Then you have come to the right place!
 We offer you optimal alternatives to conventional chemical pesticides.

-OUR EXPERT: ULRICH TIEMANN
+OUR EXPERT: CHRISTINA WOERZ

 I will be happy to advise you on pest control with nematodes in soft fruits.